-The radiotoxicity of radium has limited its study, thus analog compounds possessing similar chemistry and lower health risks are used (Sajih et al., 2014).
-Barium, which is in the same family as radium, is commonly used as an analog for radium in the environment (P. C. Zhang et al., 2001).
+The availability and radiotoxicity of radium has limited its study, thus analog compounds possessing similar chemistry and lower health risks are often used (Sajih et al., 2014).
+Barium is also a group 2 element, and possesses similar chemical characteristics to Ra; it is therefore commonly used as an experimental analog for radium (P. C. Zhang et al., 2001).
 Barium can remove radium from hydraulic fracturing produced waters by coprecipitation in the presence of sulfate, with barium sulfate and radium sulfate having similar solubility products (T. Zhang, Gregory, Hammack, & Vidic, 2014).
 This similarity in behavior suggests barium is a valid radium analog, and can be used when experiments require a high loading of sorbate.
-Previous work, however, compared radium and barium sorption for similar experimental conditions (though significantly higher barium loading), finding some similarities for ferrihydrite, but some differences for goethite (Sajih et al., 2014).
-Another study compared radium and barium uptake of carbonate minerals, also finding distinct differences in sorption behavior (Jones et al., 2011).
+However, Sanjih et al (2014) found appreciable differences in Ra and Ba adsorption to goethite under the same experimental conditions, and Jones et al (2011) found distinct differences in Ra sorption to carbonate-bearing minerals (Jones et al., 2011).
 Comparison of barium and strontium, another possible radium analogue, also show significant differences in sorption to clay minerals (Grutter, HR, Rossler, & Keil, 1994).
-These differences underscore the importance of studying radium specifically, only relying on chemical analogs when considerations of safety limit experimental activities or the behavior is shown to be sufficiently similar.
+These differences underscore that using Ba as a chemical analog to approximate Ra adsorption may provide misleading results.

-The objective of this work is to develop further understanding of radium sorption behavior toward minerals and develop simple models of radium sorption that can be used in a wide range of groundwater studies.
 Previous work covered a limited set of iron oxides and clays, however only iron oxides have had a more detailed examination through surface complexation modeling, while reduced minerals have been almost completely ignored.
+Although numerous studies illuminate trends in Ra (ad)sorption to natural earth materials and specific minerals, there is a paucity of data evaluating Ra adsorption to common soil and aquifer minerals, particularly at low Ra concentrations observed within most groundwater systems.
+The objectives of this work are to therefore 1) examine low-activity Ra adsorption to several ubiquitous minerals known or inferred to control Ra transport over a range of solution conditions found in soils and aquifers (including high salinity brines) and 2) use surface complexation modeling to test mechanistic descriptions of Ra adsorption to mineral surfaces, 3) use SCM modeling to provide quantitative comparisons of Ra adsorption to different minerals.
 In this study, we first compare sorption of radium to ferrihydrite, goethite, sodium montmorillonite, and pyrite with a low salinity background solution, and then model that sorption through established surface complexation models.
-The results show that pH plays a crucial role in determining sorption extent, and that while iron oxides do show extensive sorption under certain conditions, sodium montmorillonite is dominant comparatively.
-This result is mirrored in the surface complexation modeling, suggesting that exchange reactions with inner layer cations drive the enhanced sorption of radium in the montmorillonite compared to the other minerals.
-Overall, the modeling constants here can inform models of radium transport.
+As expected, we find that pH plays a crucial role in determining the extent of Ra sorption to most mineral surfaces; however, we also illustrate that Ra adsorption to montmorillionite is more extensive over a range of solution conditons compared to iron (hydr)oxides, which are often thougth to dominate adsorption.
+This result is mirrored in the surface complexation modeling, suggesting that exchange reactions with inner layer cations drive the enhanced sorption of radium in montmorillonite compared to the other minerals.

 SECTION 2: EXPERIMENTAL AND MODELING METHODS

-Reagents used in the experiments were of reagent grade or better, and all solutions were made with 18 M\Ohm water.
-Radium-226 stock was provided by the MIT Environmental, Health, and Safety office, and acidified to 3% using HCl.
+Reagents used in the experiments were of reagent grade or better, and all solutions were made with 18 M Ohm water.
+Radium-226 stock in 3% HCl was provided by the MIT Environmental, Health, and Safety office.

 2.1 MINERAL PREPARATION